alexanderkim11/den/README.md

 - File System:
     - Changing directories
         - **Check for unsaved open files -> send warning if true**
+        - **Close all open files**
-        - Reload window with new filesystem open
+        - Reload window with new filesystem open?
     - Add hover filepaths for file buttons
     - **Add way to create/delete files and directories**
         - **Add check for conflicting file and directory names**